eikouji/js-piano/README.md

 * HTML5
 * CSS3
 * JavaScript
-* Piano Note Sounds from archive.org
+* Piano note sounds are from archive.org

 # Dev's notes #
 This is based on a youtube tutorial.
 While this tutorial was a great launching point, I did the best I could to make sure that